0x76agabond/chimera-architecture/Pattern/README.md

 Some are modified or intentionally misused to gain their strengths while mitigating their trade-offs.

 ## **Goal**
-**A practical, flexible, and robust architecture built on predictable patterns.**
+- Build a practical, flexible, and robust architecture.
+- Provide a way to make complex patterns easy to debug.

 ---

 ## **Real Goal**
-- A set of `Architectural Patterns` that developers can mix with `Clean Architecture`
-to safely improve flexibility while keeping the core principles.
+- A set of `Architectural Patterns` that developers can mix with `Clean Architecture` to safely improve flexibility while keeping the core principles.
 - An architectural structure that can **scale according to project complexity**, remaining simple for small systems and progressively structured for larger ones.
 ---

 ## **Menu**